juanchosandox90/PushIOManager_Android/README.md

 The existing `trackEmailConversion(Intent)` API is recommended for a frictionless conversion experience for your email audience.

 #### New API for Maintaining Conversion Windows
 Responsys SDK supports tracking conversions (both push and cross-channel).
 Typically, a conversion session lasts until the app calls `resetEID()` or `resetEngagementContext()`.
 While this satifies most use-cases, there are scenarios where the app would want a conversion session to last a pre-defined amount of time, say, 3 days.
 In such cases, it is difficult to calculate the age of the conversion session.
-With this release, we have added a new API for getting the timestamp of when the app was opened via Responsys Push or Email campaigns.
+With this release, we have added a new API for getting the timestamp of when the app was opened via a Responsys Push or Email campaign.

 ```java
 PushIOManager.getInstance(this).getEngagementTimestamp();